Par For Cinderella Excerpt

 “Och!
 We got fish in the lochs back home.”

 “Worth my trip across the pond.”
 The six-foot-five Highlander grinned and bit into his sandwich.
 “That and seeing our friend Garrett and his new bride, Andi.
 Did I hear Garrett right the other day?
-Ye had something to do with Andi’s stepmother and stepsister going to jail?”
+Ye had something to do with Andi’s wicked stepmother and stepsister going to jail?”

 Aidan sighed.
 “Just tried to fix an old mess.
-Turns out the forgery of Andi’s father’s will may have been her stepmother’s idea, but the actual forger was Andi’s stepsister.
+Turns out the forgery of Andi’s father’s will may have been the stepmother’s idea, but the actual forger was Andi’s stepsister.
 Had my investigator dig up the goods on the two.”

 “Holy saints above.”

 “I still can’t believe Garrett eloped to Vegas,” Aidan grumbled.
 “I should have been a groomsman for the big party.”
-He was glad he’d taken the yacht to Biloxi to see for himself how happy their friend was with his new wife.
+He was glad he’d taken his yacht to Biloxi to see for himself how happy their friend was with his new wife.

 “I think you might be right.
 But I was out of the country and missed the whole thing.”
 He scowled.
 “Hell, I helped get them together.
 Sort of.”